Cloud7050/ff-mine/docs/guides/arr/shiva-tldr-tank.md

 ## Phase 2

 The boss spawns 4 Ice Soldier adds, then equips Blade.
-While the OT grabs adds and returns to the stack, the MT should handle Icebrand and Glacial Bash.
+While the OT grabs adds and returns to the stack, the MT should handle Icebrand and Glacier Bash.

 ## Phase 3